salanisor/oracle_rhel_tunning/README.md

 net.core.wmem_default = 262144
 net.core.wmem_max = 1048576
 ```
-The kernel parameter kernel.panic_on_oops controls the kernel's behavior when an oops or
+The kernel parameter `kernel.panic_on_oops` controls the kernel's behavior when an oops or
 bug is encountered.
-By default the value is set to 1, however, the oracle installer requires it to
+By default the value is set to `1`, however, the oracle installer requires it to
-be set within the /etc/sysctl.conf file.
+be set within the `/etc/sysctl.conf` file.
 ```
 kernel.panic_on_oops = 1
 ```